Insurance - General

 A. No, this would conflict with your Contingency Fee Agreement (CFA).
 However, the policy premium ranks behind your legal fees.

-Q. What areas of litigation can be insured under a standard ATE policy?
+Q. What areas of litigation can be insured under a standard LEI policy?

 A. Cover can be provided for a wide range of personal injury cases including, but not limited to: